-The USAID- and Feed the Future-funded Growth through Nutrition (GtN) (2016–2022) project in Ethiopia is a multi-sector, integrated nutrition program that aims to reduce stunting/chronic undernutrition by 20% and reach 28,000 poor/vulnerable households with nutrition and livelihood support in 100 districts (‘Woredas’) in four of the five largest regions of Ethiopia.
+The USAID- and Feed the Future-funded Growth through Nutrition (GtN) (2016–2022) project in Ethiopia is a multi-sector, integrated nutrition program that aims to reduce stunting/chronic undernutrition by 20% and reach 28,000 poor/vulnerable households with nutrition and livelihood support in 120 districts (‘Woredas’) in six regions of Ethiopia.

 Working with the Government of Ethiopia, the project focuses on first 1,000 days households to build and expand on the success and achievements of USAID’s flagship multi-sector nutrition project in Ethiopia, Empowering New Generations to Improve Nutrition and Economic Opportunities (ENGINE).
 GTN has a learning site with additional resources and reports: Welcome to Growth through Nutrition | Feed the Future Ethiopia Growth through Nutrition Activity.

 Save the Children leads a consortium of partners to implement GTN in order to:

 - Strengthen Government of Ethiopia capacity to develop and institutionalize national nutrition programs and policies.

 - Increase access to diverse, safe, and quality food for rural communities.

 - Implement comprehensive social and behavior change communications (SBCC) to promote optimal nutrition, water, sanitation, and hygiene (WASH), and agriculture behaviors.

 - Leverage the private sector to increase access to products needed for improved uptake of WASH practices.

 - Support gender and a robust nutrition learning agenda.